hirosystems/docs/docs/get-started/stacks-blockchain-api.md

 ## OpenAPI spec

-The Stacks API was designed using the [OpenAPI specification](https://swagger.io/specification/), making it compatible with a variety of developer tools.
+The Stacks Blockchain API was designed using the [OpenAPI specification](https://swagger.io/specification/), making it compatible with various developer tools.

-The [OpenAPI specification file for Stacks](https://github.com/hirosystems/stacks-blockchain-api/blob/master/docs/openapi.yaml) is used to generate the [TypeScript client library](#typescript-client-library).
-You can use the specification file to generate client libraries for other programming languages using the [openapi-generator tool](https://github.com/OpenAPITools/openapi-generator)
+The [OpenAPI specification file for Stacks](https://raw.githubusercontent.com/hirosystems/stacks-blockchain-api/master/docs/openapi.yaml) is used to generate the [TypeScript client library](#typescript-client-library).
+You can use the specification file to generate client libraries for other programming languages using the [openapi-generator tool](https://github.com/OpenAPITools/openapi-generator).

 ## TypeScript client library